nahuelcastro/Arduino-ORT/README.md

 # Arduino-ORT
-solutions to simple exercises given in high school class (Escuela Técnica ORT)
+solutions to simple exercises given in high school class (Escuela Técnica ORT) in 2015 and 2016